Dharansh-Neema/Dharansh-Neema/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [dharanshneema@gmail.com](mailto:dharanshneema@gmail.com)
-* 🧠  I'm learning React JS
+* 🧠  I'm learning Backend development
 * 🤝  I'm open to collaborating on Backend Project Focused on MERN Stack

 ### Skills